Select Page

 This new vision is crafted from the dreams of more than 1,000 community members and guided by experts in outdoor recreation planning and branding.
 It explores exciting recreation opportunities for the area, always balancing land stewardship and environmental education with play.

-The area’s Master Plan featuring potential recreation activities and facilities will be released in March 2025.
+The area’s Master Plan featuring potential recreation activities and infrastructure will be released in spring 2025.

 Welcome to Crescent Hill at Hitchcock.